cdeust/CaipirinIA/README.md

 ## Dependency Management

-CaipirinIA uses **Koin** for dependency injection in Kotlin-based components and custom `DependencyContainer` in Swift to ensure decoupled service management across the app.
+CaipirinIA uses custom `DependencyContainer` in Swift to ensure decoupled service management across the app.
 This approach allows for better testing, as dependencies can be mocked or injected at runtime without tight coupling.

-- **Moshi**: Used for JSON serialization and deserialization in the networking layer.
-- **Koin**: Ensures that services are injected with minimal setup and clean lifecycle management.

 ## View and UI Components